-A certain type of bend happens depending on the riding style, which then influences the whole ride.
-Thus, it’s essential to consider the bend of the longboard while buying a new one.
+A particular type of bend happens depending on the riding style, which then influences the ride.
+Thus, it’s essential to consider the turn of the longboard while buying a new one.

 Why Do Longboards Flex?

-Longboards are prone to bend and flex, which can happen for plenty of reasons, and then control the whole riding experience.
+Longboards are prone to bend and flex, which can happen for many reasons, and control the whole riding experience.
 The longboard bend keeps the longboard stable and ensures improved control while carving and crushing on rough surfaces.

 This feature also makes it different from other typical types of skateboards.
-Though many people don’t know the reason, it’s mainly designed to offer comfortable long rides.
+Many people don’t know why it’s mainly designed to offer comfortable long rides.

-Different types of bends happen for different reasons to offer a comfortable riding experience.
-The bend makes the carving and cruising smoother and offers a bouncy feel while riding the board.
-This way, the longboard bend offers a great push to the ride.
+Different bends happen for various reasons to offer a comfortable riding experience.
+The angle makes the carving and cruising smoother and offers a bouncy feel while riding the board.
+This way, the longboard bend provides a significant push to the ride.

-Despite that, it offers full control to the rider over the longboards during cruising and carving over various surfaces.
-Every type of longboard is supposed to bend to keep the body of the rider in good balance.
+Despite that, it offers total control to the rider over the longboards during cruising and carving over various surfaces.
+Every type of longboard is supposed to bend to keep the rider’s body in good balance.